khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 81
+#### <ins>**Parent chain vs side chain**</ins>
+A parent chain is the main blockchain in the network.
+It’s called a parent chain because stemming from it are one or more sidechains.
+A sidechain is a type of blockchain that exists parallel to the parent chain.

 ### Day 80
 #### <ins>**Cardano**</ins>
 Cardano is a public blockchain platform.
 It is open-source and decentralized, with consensus achieved using proof of stake.
 It can facilitate peer-to-peer transactions with its internal cryptocurrency, ADA.
 The Cardano development approach is different from Bitcoin and Ethereum in a way, that it built from research that is research papers are used instead of whitepapers.